Bell001/Internship-2019-project/README.md

 The max score for each round is 100 scores.

+You can fix name of choices on selection.txt file.

 **Each round can end with 3 choices,**
   - ^C : exit this program
   - Can predict all word, get 100 scores